QueenBeeSC/swarm.city-Terminal/README.md

   * view SWT balances
   * send & receive SWT from any wallet

-SWT is exchanged directly between users over the Ethereum blockchain; no need for a middelman.
+SWT is exchanged directly between users over the Ethereum blockchain; no need for a middleman.
 The new wallet is stored locally on your device; no central database.

 # Go to the Terminal